What is a bare-metal hypervisor?

 Proxmox VE also supports Paravirtualization (virtIO drivers for network, Grafik, hard disks); also HAV is possible with Proxmox VE.

 Proxmox VE is based on Debian GNU/Linux and uses a customized Linux Kernel.
 The current stable 5.x release uses the latest Ubuntu 18.04 based kernel, which will be regularly updated.
 It supports full virtualization (with KVM) and container-based virtualization with LXC.

 The Proxmox Open-Source Virtualization Platform has a monolithic system that provides three major functionalities of computing, network, and storage in a single package.
-It offers both command line and graphical user interface to control, deploy, destroy, monitor and manage containers and virtual machines.
-Scalable and easy to use option for data centres, one must try it once.
+It offers both command line and graphical user interface to control, deploy, destroy, monitor, and manage containers and virtual machines.
+Scalable and easy to use option for data centers, one must try it once.

 Download Proxmox (Link)